viktar-c/indigo/_posts/2017-04-02-data-synchronization-across-data-centers.markdown

 If you have your application running in different data centers in
 <b>active-active manner</b> (<i>traffic is served by all data centers
-simultaneously</i>), you might want them to use the same datasource for up-to-date data processing.
+simultaneously</i>), you might want them to use the same datasource for up-to-date data processing.<br/>
-In-memory data grid could be a good solution for sharing information across multiple data centers in a real time.
+In-memory data grid could be a good solution for sharing information across multiple data centers in a real time.<br/>
 And there are several ways how to build up such synchronization.
 <!--more-->